jetskipenguin/file-sorter/README.md

 Just place in your directory of choice and run

-You can easily change out some of the file extensions by modifying the lists located above the folder variables
+You can easily customize output by creating new folder objects.
+Just pass in a list of file extensions and a name for the future folder